bspfsystems/BungeeIPC/README.md

 ## Download

 You can download the latest version of the plugins from [here](https://github.com/bspfsystems/BungeeIPC/releases/latest/).
-Please be sure to grab both the Bukkit and BungeeCord `.jar` files.
+Please be sure to download both the Bukkit and BungeeCord `.jar` files.

 The latest release is 1.0.3.<br />
 The latest snapshot is 1.0.3-SNAPSHOT.